Scheduled MonumentsEnglandFlash Road aqueduct

 What is Flash Road aqueduct?

-Flash Road aqueduct is a masonry structure located in Middlesex that forms part of the water supply infrastructure associated with Roman London.
+Flash Road aqueduct is a masonry structure located in Middlesex that forms part of the water supply infrastructure associated with the New River scheme.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1001989.

 Who is responsible for protecting Flash Road aqueduct?